| |

 PRO

-2.iii Mabel Shirley (listed as Isabell in Sussex Visitation)
+Shirley in Sussex Visitation)

-married 1) Henry Browne (his 3rd wife), eldest son of Sir
+(his 3rd wife), eldest son of Sir Mathew Browne, Knt. of Betchworth

-married 2) William Sackville, sewer of the chamber
+Sackville, sewer of the chamber

-2.vi Dorothy Shirley - bapt 5 July 1561 West Grinstead
+9(vi).
+Dorothy Shirley - bapt 5 July 1561 West Grinstead

 Sussex; mentioned in 1557 will of father Thomas Shirley; not

-named in Sussex Visitation
+named in Sussex Visitation (doesn't make

-2.vii Blanche Shirley- mentioned in 1557 will of father
+9(vii).
+Blanche Shirley- mentioned in 1557 will of

-not named in Sussex Visitation
+Shirley; not named in Sussex Visitation; She married _____Newman

-2.viii Joane Shirley - listed in Sussex Visitation
+9(viii).
+Joane Shirley - listed in Sussex Visitation

 POST MORTEM INQUISITION